shmorri/docs-casa-prod/docs/source/administration/admin-console.md

 ### Configure Casa

 Once the applicable interception scripts are enabled in Gluu, a Casa admin can enable 2FA mechanisms in the `Enable methods` interface.
 Check the box for each type of authentication method users should be able to self-service in Casa.
 You can assign the handler [plugin](#plugins) for each method.
 Choose "System" to use the default implementation provided by the application.

+!!!
+Warning
+    It may take up to 2 minutes for a method to appear in the enabled methods list of Casa after its corresponding custom script has been activated in oxTrust.

 The System handler plugin supports four authentication methods:
 - OTP SMS